 It might seem an obvious idea to design microprocessors, or parts of them, to be able to generate random numbers electronically - that is, design an electronic part which delivers a signal which randomly gets translated to 0's and 1's when they are translated to digital form.
 But this is in practice very rarely done.
-The only processor I know myself was the music processor of the good old Commodore 64, which had one byte which gave random bits (although to be honest I am not sure exactly how that worked).

 But even an electronic random number generator could have its problems; it is easy to imagine that minute electronic disturbances from the environment could affect the results produced by it.
-This actually did happen on the Commodore 64 (EXAMPLE TOLD DURING LECTURE).

 For a physicist, an obvious idea to obtain random numbers independent of any reasonably possible outside disturbance is to use radioactive decay.
-Since nuclear processes are essentially completely independent of all every-day electronic interactions, this should (if properly calibrated) deliver true randomness.
+Since nuclear processes are almost completely independent of all every-day electronic interactions, this should (if properly calibrated) deliver true randomness.